 WILF: No. No, no, please, please don’t.
 No, don’t!
 Please don’t!
 Please!

 DOCTOR: Wilfred, it’s my honour.
 Better be quick.
 Three, two, one.

-Just like Wilfred, we can look to the One who offers to be our Saviour and say “never mind, just leave me.”
-But like the Doctor the one True Time Lord, Jesus, could never walk away.
+Just like Wilfred, we might look to the One who offers to be our Saviour and say “never mind, just leave me.”
+But like the Doctor, the one True Time Lord, Jesus, could never walk away.
 For the joy set before Him (that is, the joy of achieving our salvation!)
 Jesus endured the cross.
-Now He is drawing to Himself those the Father has given him.
+Now, He is drawing to Himself those the Father has given him!
 He will persist in bringing to salvation all who would believe.
 There is nothing so ‘timey-wimey’ as trying to wrap your brain about how ‘predestination’ works in God’s plans (see Romans 8 – 9 for more).
 But we can rest assured that the blood of Jesus God can rescue all who will come to him.
 And the offer to come is open to everyone.
-Don’t resist the voice of the Shepherd if you hear him today.
+Don’t resist the voice of the Shepherd if you hear Him today.
 He is mighty and willing to save.
 He is is the One who stands at our door and knocks.
 Answering His knocks will not lead to death, but life everlasting.

 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”
 (Revelation 3:20)

 “Today, if you hear his voice, do not harden your hearts.”
 (Psalm 95:7)